 I never really fell in love with my carbon fibre Cannondale Synapse road bike after a very scary speed wobble down a steep hill at 40mph.
 After much research and checking of spokes, head bearings and geometry, I couldn’t launch the bike with abandon down another hill.
 My Thorn Sherpa inspired confidence: rock-solid handling, fully loaded down the steepest of hills and ridiculous speeds, even on rough tracks.
 So the Cannondale, and an unused Brompton, were consigned to eBay to fund a new bike.
 I wanted something for long day rides and B&B or very light camping tours.
 After considering a Thorn Club Tour, I settled on a Thorn Audax Mk4.
 Together with my Sherpa, this would cover a broad spectrum, including all my intended cycling ambitions for years.

 The bike was specified with Shimano 105 transmission, a Brookes saddle, carbon fork and TRP Spyre disc brakes – held together with lovely Hope hubs and a bottom bracket.
 Wheels are DT Swiss RR411 asymmetric rims which can take tubeless tyres.
 Lastly, the build included mudguards and a light rack, plus a T-bar for a front bar bag and an Alpkit frame bag.
-This is its light touring configuration.
+This is its light touring configuration, these are removed to turn it into a steel framed conventional road bike.

 With the glorious local weather and the pandemic lockdown curtailing any further adventures, I have stripped the bike for a summer exercise routine.
 The wheels came with tubeless Schwalbe G-One 30-622 tyres for winter use, that roll really well and grip like glue to slippery road surfaces.
 Now I use Schwalbe Pro-One tubeless, but fitting these has been a challenge.